 CREW MEMBER: works with Residential Services to relocate furniture and complete physical tasks for the department.

-SUMMER STAFF MEMBER: opportunities include working with Summer Programs as an RA or Conference Coordinator, serving as front desk staff in the Office of Residential Living, being a summer RHO Assistant, or working as a Summer Crew member.
+SUMMER STAFF MEMBER: opportunities include working as a Summer RA, Conference Assistant, Conference Lead (supervisory), serving as front desk staff in the Office of Residential Living, being a summer Marketing Assistant, or working as a Summer Crew member.
 These opportunities allow students to deliver a positive experience to residents and guests outside of the academic year.
 They coordinate check-in and out processes for conference groups, high school programs, and summer school students while maintaining a strong focus on customer service.